Smart Fortwo: Gallery

-Third generation (C453/A453; 2014)
+Third generation (453 series; 2014)

 Designed under the direction of Kai Sieber with designer Michael Gebhardt, the third generation launched on July 16, 2014, having been jointly developed with Renault.
-The third generation is available as the 3-door 2-seater (internally designated as the C453) and 5-door 4-seater (internally designated the W453), marketed as the Fortwo and Forfour, respectively.
-Motor Trend reported prior to its introduction that the third generation was to share approximately 70% of its parts with the third generation Renault Twingo.
+The third generation was available as the 3-door 2-seater (internally designated as the C453) and 5-door 4-seater (internally designated the W453), marketed as the Fortwo and Forfour, respectively.
+Motor Trend reported prior to its introduction that the third generation ForFour was to share approximately 70% of its parts with the third generation Renault Twingo, itself only offered as a four-door, four-seater.

-The third generation Fortwo is powered by either of two 3-cylinder engines: a 1.0-litre engine producing 76 bhp and 70 lb ft of torque, or a turbocharged 0.9-litre (898 cc) 89 bhp engine with 100 lb ft of torque.
+The third generation Fortwo was powered by either of two 3-cylinder engines: a 1.0-litre engine producing 76 bhp and 70 lb ft of torque, or a turbocharged 0.9-litre (898 cc) 89 bhp engine with 100 lb ft of torque.
 A lower-powered 59 bhp engine will follow later.
-All versions come with either a manual five-speed gearbox or "twinamic" dual-clutch automatic transmission instead of the previous 'Softouch' system.
+All versions came with either a manual five-speed gearbox or "twinamic" dual-clutch automatic transmission instead of the previous 'Softouch' system.
 During development, Daimler had consulted with Ford to learn about their Ecoboost 1.0-litre turbo-charged inline 3-cylinder engine, in turn sharing information about its own Euro6 stratified lean-burn gasoline engines.

 Prior to its debut, Smart CEO Annette Winkler reported the C453 would share its 2.69 metre length with the current W451 as well as its trademark hemispherical steel safety cell, marketed as the Tridion cell.
-The Fortwo continues to be assembled at Smartville, and the Forfour is manufactured alongside the Renault Twingo 3 in Novo Mesto, Slovenia.
+The ForTwo continued to be assembled at Smartville, and the ForFour was manufactured alongside the Renault Twingo 3 in Novo Mesto, Slovenia.

-Smartville, where the W450 and W451 have been manufactured, underwent a 200 million euro upgrade beginning in mid-2013, in preparation for the C453 Fortwo.
+Smartville, where the W450 and W451 have been manufactured, underwent a 200 million euro upgrade beginning in mid-2013, in preparation for the C453 Fortwo, and was ultimately sold to Ineos.

-Cabriolet (A453) (2016–present)
+Cabriolet (A453) (2016–2024)

 In 2015, Smart announced a cabriolet version of the Smart Fortwo at the 2015 Frankfurt Motor Show.
 The smart fortwo cabrio launched globally in 2016.
 Cabrio models received additional safety cell reinforcements to compensate for the roof openings, including torsional bulkheads beneath the car, a crossbar behind the passenger seats (sometimes referred to as a basket handle), and additional reinforcement of the A-pillars.
 Smart claims the standard power soft top will open or close in 12 seconds, and can be operated at any speed.
 At market launch, 5 soft top colors were offered; black, red, grey, beige and brown.
 Grey, beige and brown tops were marketed as BRABUS tailor made soft tops.

-The smart fortwo cabrio features removable roof bars that stow into an integrated storage space in the fortwo's rear tailgate.
-When removed, these roof bars allow for a fully open-air driving experience.
-The fortwo's roof bars are not integrated into the safety structure of the car, and only house the guide rails for the soft top to close.
+The smart fortwo cabrio featured removable roof bars that stow into an integrated storage space in the fortwo's rear tailgate.
+When removed, these roof bars allowed for an open-air driving experience.
+The fortwo's roof bars were not integrated into the safety structure of the car, and only housed the guide rails for the soft top to close.